DevSon1024/Nosved-Player-Lite/README.md

 > ## ❤️ Support the Project

-If you love using Nosved Player Lite or find the source code helpful for your own projects, consider supporting its development!
+If you like using Nosved Player Lite or find the app helpful for your own Likeness, consider supporting its development!

 **UPI Sponsorship available within the App Settings.**